chcko/chcko-r/chcko/r/cp/en.rst

 One can do with less bits, if one first finds out, which elements exclude each other.

-A set one can choose one element exclusively we call variable.
+A set from which an element is chosen exclusively, is a variable.
 The element is the value.

 .. admonition:: Variable